Skip to main content

 We might add record classes to use for responses at a later time.

-How to subscribe to an an trigger
+How to subscribe to a trigger

 You can inject the ITriggerManager interface to use the trigger subscription feature.
 The RegisterTrigger returns a IObservable<JsonElement> that you can deserialize to a POCO.
 You can also use RegisterTrigger<T> to have the result return a IObservable<T> that deserialize to POCO for you.